darron/blog/_posts/2014-12-30-how-octohost-uses-consul-watches.md

 1. If we changed any of the configuration variables, we had to manually restart the container before it would be picked up.
 2. If a container dies unexpectedly, we weren't automatically updating the nginx configuration to reflect the actual state of the application.
 3. Our nginx configuration file was being built by a [gem I created](https://github.com/octohost/octoconfig) and wanted to retire in place of [Consul Template](https://github.com/hashicorp/consul-template).
-This monolithic file was very inflexible and I wanted to make it easier to update.
+The monolithic file it generated was very inflexible and I wanted to make it easier to update.

-For #1, when a site is pushed, I'm registering a "watch" for a specific location in Consul's [Key Value](https://www.consul.io/docs/agent/http.html#kv) space - `octohost/$container-name`.
+For #1, when a site is pushed to octohost, I'm registering a "watch" for a specific location in Consul's [Key Value](https://www.consul.io/docs/agent/http.html#kv) space - `octohost/$container-name`.
 That kind of watch looks like this example:

 ```
 {